RicoJia/ricojia.github.io/_posts/2025/2025-3-4-3d-slam-lidar-odometry.markdown

 - Voxel filtering is still essential, but please do that when adding keyframes.
 Otherwise, there would be fewer edge & planar features.
 - Using `last_pose` and `second_last_pose` is better for motion modelling than `last keyframe pose`, and `second last keyframe poses`.
+- **LOAM， A-LOAM, LeGO-LOAM, LIO-SAM assume the existence of scan line ordering in each point cloud.** If such ordering does not exist, e.g., in Hesai AT-128 / Livox mid-360, one should use voxel-based method like NDT / GICP.

 **There you have it, NDT odometry.
 Note that due to the lack of loop detection, it's still susceptible to accumulated error.**